-Obviously our main reason for launching a Bug Bounty program was to improve security testing for the project.
+Our main reason for launching a bug bounty program was to improve security testing for the project.
 It helps uncover more unknown vulnerabilities and implement better security practices.
 It also provides a private channel for vulnerability reporting.
-We already had a security email address but we think the Bug Bounty will encourage more people to report issues because of the reward.
+We already had a security email address, however the bug bounty will encourage more people to report issues because of the reward.
 We will benefit from YesWeHack visibility to attract more security researchers to our project.

-Finally, in 2020, having a Bug Bounty program is also a reliability indicator and proof we treat security seriously.
+A bug bounty program is also a reliability indicator and proof we treat security seriously.
 It will help us gain the trust of customers and partners.

 Opening the program to the public was always our goal because this is an open-source project.
 It wouldn’t make sense to keep the program private for too long.
 Having a private program has allowed us to lift our platform to a higher standard, to correct multiple vulnerabilities, and to define more precisely the scope of our program and its rules.
-Today, we are ready to open it to the public and say confidently that PrestaShop is properly secured.
+Today, we are ready to open it to the public and say confidently that PrestaShop is properly secure.